scratch-api/scratch-api.github.io/docs/CLI/accs.md

 ### `scratch ungroup`

 This exits the current group and into the 'global' group.
-If you login now, it will make a new group with only 1 member.
+If you login now, it will make a new group with only 1 member, which you will automatically enter.

 ### `scratch group`

 Get the members of the group.

+### `scratch group rename`

+Try to rename the group, if possible.

+### `scratch group delete`

+Delete the group.

+### `scratch group`

+List all groups

+### `scratch group switch`